FabricMC/fabric-docs/develop/getting-started/intellij-idea/setting-up.md

 ---
-title: Setting up IntelliJ IDEA
+title: Setting Up IntelliJ IDEA
 description: A step-by-step guide on how to set up IntelliJ IDEA to create mods using Fabric.
 authors:
   - 2xsaiko